Search the guide

 - Maintain a minimum overall grade point average of 2.00 (C average) and a minimum grade point average of 2.00 in upper division technical coursework required of your major.

-- Satisfy the College of Engineering Senior Residency requirement by completing your final 30 units on the Berkeley campus, in two consecutive semesters.
+- Satisfy the College of Engineering Senior Residency requirement by completing your final 30 units on the Berkeley campus in your final two semesters.

 - Completion of at least 120 semester units.
 No more than 4 units of Physical Education and no more than 16 units of special studies courses (numbered 97, 98, 99, 197, 198, 199) may be counted toward the 120 units.